robkam/MW-Scripts/README.md

 ## pcmwrite.py

-The pcmwrite.py script reads a CSV file, logs into a MediaWiki wiki and for every page listed checks the content model and updates it to match if there is a difference.
+The pcmwrite.py script reads a CSV file, logs into a MediaWiki wiki and for every page listed checks the content model and if there is a difference, updates it to match.

 The pcmwrite.ini file contains the username and password required to log in to the wiki, along with the URL of the wiki and the filename of the CSV file.
 Edit it to suit your requirements.